 For example, most prescription drugs (ask your doctor), insufficient sleep and even stress can promote inflammation.

-The good news: curcumin can combat this due to its anti-inflammatory properties listed above.
+The good news: curcumin can help avoid this due to its anti-inflammatory properties listed above.

 Potential Side Effects of Curcumin